jsonrouter/docs/README.md

 <a href="#contents">Top</a>

-Another cool feature of GF is that you can chain custom middleware functions together to allow the abstraction of common operations that your web application uses.
-To enable this feature, a module registry must be set to the GF config which maps the string key-names for modules to their web.ModuleFunction type instances.
+Another cool feature of JSONrouter is that you can chain custom middleware functions together to allow the abstraction of common operations that your web application uses.
+To enable this feature, a module registry must be set to the JSONrouter config which maps the string key-names for modules to their web.ModuleFunction type instances.

 An example of this is a piece of middleware that validates the user's session, and creates a context for the request.